jido/race-to-infinity/README.md

 How does it translate to a 32-bit number?

-Let us take nbits=32, es=2 and U=10.
-The largest number it can express is ≅1.65⨯10<sup>12</sup>.
-The gap to the next largest value is 2097152 units.
-There is still over 5 decimal digits precision at this extreme, in stark contrast with standard posits!
+Let us take nbits=32, es=2 and U=16.
+The largest number it can express is ≅2.77⨯10<sup>19</sup>.
+The gap to the next largest value is ≅2.25⨯10<sup>15</sup>.
+There is still four decimal digits precision at this extreme, in stark contrast with standard posits!

 If the range is too narrow, increasing either es or U makes it wider.
 Increasing es has more effect on the